ChristopherKlay/StadiaEnhanced/readme.md

 ## Ideas?
 Requests?
 Questions?
 Check out the [discussions page](https://github.com/ChristopherKlay/StadiaEnhanced/discussions) and stay in contact with the community.

+## Can i contribute?
+Development of the extension is currently not public.
+For details see the [contributing infos](https://github.com/ChristopherKlay/StadiaEnhanced/blob/main/.github/contributing.md).

 ## Translation
 If the project isn't available in your own language, or incomplete, feel free to check out the [translation info page](https://github.com/ChristopherKlay/StadiaEnhanced/blob/main/translations.md).